-- SCF calculation of system with two leads under zero and finite bias voltage - SCF calculation under gate bias voltage - Compatible with the LDA+U method - Spin-dependent transmission and current - \bullet k-resolved transmission and current along perpendicular to the current axis - Calculation of current-voltage curve - Accurate and efficient contour integration scheme - Interpolation of the effect by the bias voltage - Quick calculation for periodic systems under zero bias
+- SCF calculation of system with two leads under zero and finite bias voltage - SCF calculation under gate bias voltage - Compatible with the LDA+U method - Spin-dependent transmission and current - $\bullet\,$ k-resolved transmission and current along perpendicular to the current axis - Calculation of current-voltage curve - Accurate and efficient contour integration scheme - Interpolation of the effect by the bias voltage - Quick calculation for periodic systems under zero bias - The eigen-channel analysis [97] - The real-space charge and spin current [95]

 The details of the implementation can be found in Ref.
-[54].
+[58].
 First the usage of the functionalities for the collinear case is explained in the following subsections.
 After then, the non-collinear case will be discussed.